Research groups

 Prof. Gert von Helden

-We use ion mobility-mass spectrometry (IM-MS) to study the overall shape of proteins and carbohydrates and to separate complex isomeric mixtures.
-Complementary to that, we measure IR and UV/VIS spectra in ultra-cold helium droplets to obtain more detailed insights information on structure and intramolecular interactions of peptides and proteins.
+We use ion mobility-mass spectrometry (IM-MS) to study the overall shape of proteins and carbohydrates and to separate complex isomeric mixtures to prepare for messenger tagging IR spectroscopy.
+Complementary to that, we measure IR spectra in ultra-cold helium droplets to obtain more detailed insights information on structure and intramolecular interactions of hydorgen bond model systems, carbocations, peptides, and proteins. more

 Radiative Cooling Dynamics of Molecules